 - social events.

-We spoke to Paula about her res school experiences at Charles Sturt.
+We spoke to Paula about her intensive school experiences at Charles Sturt.

 What’s it like being an online student?